Platform

 Who is eligible for the GLOW Indigenous Health Grant: Guiding Local Opportunities for Wellbeing program?

-To be eligible for the GLOW Indigenous Health Grant: Guiding Local Opportunities for Wellbeing program, you must: Indigenous-led non-profit or charity HIV and/or viral hepatitis experience Financially stable
+To be eligible for the GLOW Indigenous Health Grant: Guiding Local Opportunities for Wellbeing program, you must: Indigenous-led nonprofit or charity Experience in HIV or viral hepatitis Financially stable and program-capable

 What expenses are eligible under GLOW Indigenous Health Grant: Guiding Local Opportunities for Wellbeing?